HEPData/hepdata-submission/README.md

 additional_resources:
 - {description: Image file, location: figFigure8A.png}
 - {description: Thumbnail image file, location: thumb_figFigure8A.png}
 ```

 ## Data Files

-Data files can be encoded as either YAML or JSON: the software deals with both the same way.
+Data files can be encoded as either [YAML](http://yaml.org) or [JSON](http://www.json.org): the software deals with
+both the same way.
 We define the data file in two parts which describe:

- - a) the independent variables (the x-axis of a plot)
+- a) the independent variables (e.g. the x-axis of a plot);
- - b) the dependent variables (the thing you're measuring, e.g. the y-axis of a plot)
+- b) the dependent variables (the thing you're measuring, e.g. the y-axis of a plot).

+Each table can have any number of independent and dependent variables (columns), but each must have the same number
+of data points (rows).

- Inside each you can define the header (the column name), and the values (the rows in your table).
+Each variable comprises a header (the column name) and a list of values (the rows in your table).
+For the dependent
- For the dependent variables, you can also define 'qualifiers'.
-These are extra metadata describing the measurement,
+variables, you can also define 'qualifiers'.
+These are extra metadata describing the measurement, such as the energy,
- such as the energy, the reaction type, and possible kinematic cuts.
+the reaction type, and possible kinematic cuts on variables such as transverse momentum and (pseudo)rapidity.

-### YAML
+### YAML data file example

 ``` yaml
 independent_variables: